Brains and Beauty Malia and Khari

 Made by and When: Brains and Beauty Dolls; released in 2017 and 2018, respectively

-Material: Artist-doll-type vinyl heads, arms, legs, and breastplates; their cloth mid torsos house their removable voice boxes in a zippered back section.
+Material: Artist-doll-type vinyl heads, arms, legs, and breastplates; their cloth mid torsos house their removable voice boxes in a zippered back compartment.
 Malia has a medium brown complexion; Khari’s complexion is lighter.

 Height: 18 inches

-Other: These 18-inch talking dolls, sold separately, speak 20 different empowering phrases for girls and have human hair that can be washed, combed, and styled.
+Other: These 18-inch talking dolls, sold separately, speak 20 different phrases.
+The human-hair wigs can be washed, combed, and styled.
 Malia has pierced ears; Khari does not.
-They are jointed at the head, shoulders, and upper legs.
-Their heads can be rotated in different positions.
+The dolls are jointed at the head, shoulders, and upper legs.
+The heads can be rotated in different realistic-appearing positions.

 Slideshow (Use the right or left arrow to view the slideshow).